Joint IEA-NEA report details plunge in costs of producing electricity from renewables

 - various technologies’ sensitivities to a carbon price.

-Projected Costs of Generating Electricity: 2015 Edition, the eighth report in a series of studies on the costs of power generation, is available for sale from the IEA Bookshop.
+Projected Costs of Generating Electricity: 2015 Edition, the eighth report in a series of studies on the costs of power generation, is available for download.

 To read the Executive Summary of Projected Costs of Generating Electricity: 2015 Edition, please click here.